By Dimitra Didangelou, Psychologist, Author, MSc, Specialized in Therapeutic Writing *

 - Increase the possibilities of finding a job

-Who benefits from expressive writing
+Who benefits from expressive writing?

-Expressive writing can be used by anyone in any period of their lives.
-It can be used equally in quiet or more stressful days.
+Anyone can use expressive writing at any stage of their lives.
+It can be used equally on quiet or more stressful days, during life transitions or trauma recovery.
 It can be used by children, adolescents, adults or elderly people.
-It can also be used for addictions, aging, HIV/AIDS, anger, anxiety disorders, bipolar illness, depression, mania, chronic or life – threatening illness, co-dependency, dis-associative disorders, eating disorders, dream interpretation, dysfunctional families, family relationships, grief or loss, guilt or shame, incest or sexual abuse, psychosis, schizophrenia and thought disorders (Adams, 1998); also during life transitions and trauma recovery.
+It can also be used for addictions, ageing, HIV/AIDS, anger, anxiety disorders, bipolar illness, depression, mania, chronic or life-threatening illness, co-dependency, dis-associative disorders, eating disorders, dream interpretation, dysfunctional families, family relationships, grief or loss, guilt or shame, incest or sexual abuse, psychosis, schizophrenia and thought disorders (Adams, 1998).
+Additionally, writing can be used for increasing self-esteem, raising self-awareness, listening to your inner voice, finding your authentic self, making an integrated personal story, increasing intuition, gaining wisdom and insight.

 In moments of ecstasy, in moments of despair